 In order for Napa County to work toward achieving population health, it is critical that federally-funded benefits such as Medicaid and Supplemental Nutrition Assistance Program (SNAP), which is implemented in California through Medi-Cal and CalFresh, continue to be accessible for all of its residents.
-It is also critical that Section 8 voucher funding and other supportive housing programs that come from the U.S. Department of Housing and Urban Development (HUD) be funded to meet the needs of the lower-wage workforce.
+It is also critical that Section 8 voucher funding and other supportive housing programs that come from the U.S. Department of Housing and Urban Development (HUD) be funded to meet the needs of the lower wage workforce.
 If all residents are not able to access critical federally funded safety-net benefits, they will end up seeking care downstream when both the human and economic costs to the County are higher.
-Similarly, any curtailing of federally funded housing programs for residents become homeless.
-Early interventions through federally funded benefits help the County to achieve improved health outcomes for all and helps ensure the County does not end up shouldering the costs to do so alone.
+Similarly, any curtailing of federally funded housing programs for residents exacerbates the housing crisis faced throughout the region and increases the likelihood those residents become homeless.
+Early interventions through federally funded benefits helps the County to achieve improved health outcomes for all, and helps to ensure the County does not end up shouldering the costs to do so alone.

-- 1. Support efforts to expand access to federally funded public benefits related to health care coverage and food. - Support efforts to increase the number of residents served by housing programs including, but not limited to, Section 8 Housing Choice Vouchers, Permanent Supportive Housing Funds, Shelter Plus Care Vouchers, and other federal grant programs. - 3.
+- Support efforts to expand access to federally funded public benefits related to health care coverage and food. - 2.
+Support efforts to increase the number of residents served by housing programs including, but not limited to, Section 8 Housing Choice Vouchers, Permanent Supportive Housing Funds, Shelter Plus Care Vouchers, and other federal grant programs. - 3.
 Support legislation that provides flexible housing funds to allow local jurisdictions to make decisions on the best programming for their community. - 4.
 Oppose efforts to limit access to federally funded public benefits related to health care coverage, food, and housing.